 This secures both of your baby's hips in a stable position and allows them to develop normally.

-The harness needs to be worn constantly for several weeks and should not be removed by anyone except a health professional.
+The harness needs to be worn constantly for 6 to 12 weeks and should not be removed by anyone except a health professional.

 The harness may be adjusted during follow-up appointments.
 Your clinician will discuss your baby's progress with you.